HAND SURGERY

 Trainees will be able to:

-a.
-Demonstrate a comprehensive working knowledge of the principles of the theoretical and practical basis of hand surgery to include the relevant basic sciences
+- Demonstrate a comprehensive working knowledge of the principles underpinning the theoretical and practical basis of hand surgery, including the relevant basic sciences.

-b.
-Demonstrate a more detailed knowledge of specific areas of hand surgical practice constituting the more common conditions; as designated in the curriculum
+- Demonstrate detailed knowledge of specific areas of hand surgical practice, particularly those relating to more common conditions as designated in the curriculum.

-c.
-Develop an awareness of the clinical and scientific literature and evidence–base for the practice of hand surgery
+- Develop an awareness of the clinical and scientific literature and the evidence base underpinning the practice of hand surgery.

 1.2.2 Cognitive Skills